Autodesk-Forge/FusionData_Workflows/1.Read the Complete Model Hierarchy of a Design/README.md

 ```
 ## Workflow explanation

-The workflow can be resumed in 2 steps:
+The workflow can be achieved following these steps:

+1. Get the id of the hub and project based on their names
-1. Get the root component and its references
+2. Get the root component and its references
-2. Keep gathering the references for the child components
+3. Keep gathering the references for the child components

 -----------